 The Great Indian Telecom Wars – A New Day, A New Fight

-Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as we approach the final stages of Idea and Vodafone merger.
-With Jio’s entry and disruptive pricing, the Telecom sector is going through a rough phase.
+Indian Telecom Wars between Reliance JIO, Airtel, Vodafone, and Idea continues as Jio takes on the merged Vodafone-Idea, and Airtel.
+With Jio’s entry and disruptive pricing, the Telecom sector is going through a tough phase.

 Watch the detailed Video on GigaFiber and JIO Phone 2: